cristianamihu/UBB_Computer-Science/Metode avansate de programare/README.md

-An application written in the C# language "Aplicatie facturi" and an application written in the Java language which is my work from the practical exam that manages holiday offers.
+An application written in the C# language "Aplicatie facturi", an application written in Java language based on the idea of a social network "Aplicatie SocialNetwork" and an application also written in Java language which is my work from the practical exam that manages holiday offers.